The resources herein will help provide a basis for research and history on ecologically-aware art.

 The following basic list of books, articles and links provides a good start for those who would like to familiarize themselves with art, artists, history and theory influential in the current upsurge in the visual arts to green our planet.
 The revolutionary 1960's brought many visual artists to focus on the environment, but most retained the old paradigm of nature as an object.
 It wasn't until the 1990's that the art world began to address a caring relationship with non-human nature and the term 'eco art' was introduced.

-Link to the Green Arts Web for a more comprehensive listing of books, articles, artists projects and community efforts related to art and the environment.
+Link to the Green Arts Web or Ecoartnetwork Resources List for more comprehensive listing of books, articles, exhibition catalogs, artists projects and community efforts related to art and the environment.

 Brookner, Jackie, guest ed.
 Art and Ecology.
 Art Journal, 51:2, Summer, 1992 8-99.